robinmordasiewicz/AV-raspi-config/README.md

 * [32-bit Raspian Lite](https://downloads.raspberrypi.org/raspios_lite_armhf_latest) [installed](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
   * Desktop and Full versions work, but Raspian LITE is preferred. ( haven't tested 64 bit yet )
 * Raspberry Pi4 connected to your network with access to the internet

-#### Optional

-* HDMI port connected from the PI4 to HDMI input #4 on the ATEM mini
-* 3.5mm stereo cable connected from the PI4 to Aux input #1 on the ATEM mini

 ## Installing